robert-kel-tg/iterators-1/README.md

 * The query options methods are all chainable *except when they have to return a boolean*;
 * The query options methods can be call in any sort of order before any query execution;
-* After each execution, all settings are cleared;
 * All options follow the the *First In First Out* rule.

 ### Filtering methods